Dsmith3813/My-Python-Learning/README.md

 Enigma: More information comming as I get into the code and get it functionable.
 Has some twists.

 I decided to write a paper for this project.
 One reason is so I can get some thrird party to test if it is even more unbreakable.
-The code is complete, I need to decide when I will update it to geiHub.
+The code is complete, I need to decide when I will update it to gitHub.

-- `Enigma Device`
+- `Enigma Device`&emsp;&emsp;Comming soon.
+- `Encoding Folder`&emsp;Folder containing encryption stuff for the project.
+- `Gronsfeld Ciphe`&emsp;A modified Gronsfeld encodered.